idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Another lens of motivation is [satisfaction and dissatisfaction](/dsat):

 _Satisfaction (SAT) is not a lack of dissatisfaction (DSAT).
 SAT and DSAT are orthogonal experiences.
-DSAT is the reason you can’t sleep well at night, and SAT is reason you set your alarm for 5am so you can get an early start tackling your favorite probems_
+DSAT is the reason you can’t sleep well at night, and SAT is reason you set your alarm for 5am so you can get an early start tackling your favorite problems_

 ### How to motivate through personal experience